Become a certified EcoSchool in NL!

 Hey Newfoundland and Labrador!
 Ready to embark on an eco-journey?

 Join a thriving community of schools committed to sustainability and environmental education.
-Our innovative and bilingual certification program is free for publicly funded schools, it helps to incentivize, track and reward environmental actions that reduce energy and waste, raise awareness and incorporate environmental learning into curriculum.
+Our innovative and bilingual certification program is free for publicly funded schools and helps to incentivize, track and reward environmental actions that reduce energy and waste, raise awareness and incorporate environmental learning into curriculum.

 EcoSchools Teachers Conference